elorzafe/amplify-types/RFC.md

 ## Typescript support for custom Hub channels

-We are introduccing strong type inference for custom hub channels and payload.
+We are improving **_DX_** by adding strict type support to custom Hub channels, events, and payloads.

 **Amplify v5 (`aws-amplify@5`)**